-Having called for a second independence referendum following “a material change in circumstances” as a result of the Brexit vote, Nicola Sturgeon must now clarify her vision for an independent Scotland.
+Having called for another independence referendum following the Brexit vote, Nicola Sturgeon must clarify her vision for an independent Scotland.

 Crucially, that involves explaining what kind of relationship an independent Scotland would seek to have with the EU.

 As if this were not enough, a new Scottish Social Attitudes survey shows Scottish Euroscepticism is at an all-time high.
-It suggests that Sturgeon should lay less emphasis on Scotland re-joining the EU if she wants to win over Eurosceptic Scots.
+Sturgeon will need to lay less emphasis on Scotland re-joining the EU if she is to win over Eurosceptic Scots.

 Of course, Sturgeon could abandon her aim for Scotland to be an EU member.
 But then she would deprive herself of the means of converting Scottish remainers who voted “no” to Scottish Independence in 2014 to her cause.That is a significant chunk of the Scottish electorate.
 It is difficult to see how Sturgeon could win a second Independence referendum without the support of at least some of those voters.